 No. In fact, nearly every filmgoer will dislike and even hate some of the films on the list.
 Perhaps the most important result of this whole project is the identification of three important tastes in films.
 Many films on the master list are there only because of people with a single taste.

 As mentioned in the Phi Phenomenon Philosophy, even great films will leave some people cold.
 Apparently film X did not work for you.
 Its appearance on the list reflects the fact that enough other people saw something that you did not.

 If it is any consolation, the webmaster is at least ambivalent about 18 of the top 100 films on the list, including two of the top ten.
 Furthermore, some of his favorites are well down on the list or even absent altogether.

 - Most people believe that they should see a film before rating it.
 A rarely-seen film is unlikely to appear on many lists regardless of how good it is.
 If more people saw it, it might appear higher.

 - Most lists do not sample all films that were ever made.
 Most consciously or unconsciously exclude documentaries and short films.
 Many exclude silent films or films in languages other than English.
-Many list makers want to wait before including recent films, and some lists were made before recent favorites like Gravity (2013) or Inside Out (2015) were made.
+Many list makers want to wait before including recent films, and some lists were made before recent favorites like Coco (2017) or Mad Max: Fury Road (2015) were made.